 This is a problem that many Acquisition Entrepreneurs bump up against when acquiring a business, usually after issuing an LOI but before securing a loan.
 Being aware of the necessary permits and licenses needed to operate a business ahead of time will save you a lot of headaches in the future.
-It will also ensure you’re prepared when you start conversations with lenders looking for the loan to secure the business.
+It will also ensure you’re prepared when you start conversations with lenders looking for a loan to secure the business.

 Have A Licensing Plan

-During your entrepreneurial journey, you’ll find that many lenders require you to have the licenses before acquiring a company.
+During your entrepreneurial journey, you’ll find that many lenders require you to have licenses before acquiring a company.
 This can lead to bottlenecks in the acquisition process and headaches for the buyer if you’re not prepared.

-Daniel Elizondo is Director of Acquira’s Acceleration Program.
+Daniel Elizondo is the Director of Acquira’s Acceleration Program.
 He is currently in the process of acquiring a company himself.
 He realized the importance of licenses when it came time to secure a loan for his acquisition.

 “It seems to me that I am always in a catch 22 situation,” Daniel says.
 “If I don't have a license, then the loan will not be approved.
 If the loan is not approved, the lawyer cannot complete drafting the agreement.
-And then the seller is asking for the agreement.
+And then, the seller is asking for the agreement.
 And man, it’s complicated.”

-Brandon Bolen is VP of Service Contractor Team for Live Oak Bank.
+Brandon Bolen is VP of the Service Contractor Team for Live Oak Bank.
 Acquira and Brandon have worked together on many deals, especially centered on HVAC businesses, and he says this is a very common problem for Acquisition Entrepreneurs.

-“I know with Acquira, a lot of the people you work with, that are looking to buy a home service company, are not going to have the ability to get a technical license within the first few years of owning the business,” Brandon explains.
+“I know with Acquira, a lot of the people you work with that are looking to buy a home service company are not going to have the ability to get a technical license within the first few years of owning the business,” Brandon explains.
 “We will do those types of deals where the guarantor is not a license holder, but we do look for a robust licensing plan.”